-- 43 The AMP programme for SCH 8 is proposed to run for five years.
-The SCH 8 AMP will be reviewed annually for performance of the agreed monitoring requirements and a full review will be completed after two years and at the end of the programme. - 44 MFish will be undertaking further surveys to determine the levels of recreational catch (including SCH 8) over the next five years, and estimates of customary Mäori catch might also be available from reporting under the customary fishing regulations.
-A research project22 is underway to review the indices of relative abundance for school shark from existing commercial bycatch and target data, previous studies had concentrated on target fisheries only.

-- 45 Depending on the outcome of the programme, stock assessment, and revised estimates of non-commercial catches, MFish may propose the reconsideration of sustainability and utilisation measures for SCH 8. - 46 A key consideration at the completion of the five-year period will be whether or not the TACC should revert back to the current level.
+- The AMP programme for SCH 8 is proposed to run for five years.
+The SCH 8 AMP will be reviewed annually for performance of the agreed monitoring requirements and a full review will be completed after two years and at the end of the programme. - MFish will be undertaking further surveys to determine the levels of recreational catch (including SCH 8) over the next five years, and estimates of customary Mäori catch might also be available from reporting under the customary fishing regulations.
+A research project2 is underway to review the indices of relative abundance for school shark from existing commercial bycatch and target data, previous studies had concentrated on target fisheries only. - Depending on the outcome of the programme, stock assessment, and revised estimates of non-commercial catches, MFish may propose the reconsideration of sustainability and utilisation measures for SCH 8. - A key consideration at the completion of the five-year period will be whether or not the TACC should revert back to the current level.
 The AMP is primarily intended as an information gathering mechanism to assess whether or not a stock is capable of providing a greater yield.
 The alternative to the AMP is that conventional stock assessment techniques are employed to assess the fisheries yield.
 These techniques do not necessarily involve an increase in the TAC and TACC.

-- 47 The Challenger FMC has proposed, under a new AMP, a 20% increase in the TACC for SCH 8 from 441 tonnes to 529 tonnes. - 48 The Plenary consider that, although the school shark stock sizes may be uncertain, there is reasonable probability that the New Zealand school shark stocks, including SCH 8, have increased to a level at, near, or above B{msy} .
-The Plenary concluded that SCH 8 should be considered for inclusion in an AMP as the stable or increasing CPUE in the target set net fisheries in SCH 8 may indicate increased abundance of school shark. - 49 The main objective of the proposal is to ascertain whether the SCH 8 stock is capable of sustaining higher catches consistent with the assumption that the stock is above the B{MSY}. - 50 MFish considers it has taken into account the statutory obligations required by the 1996 Act in evaluating this management proposal, as detailed in Annex 1. - 51 MFish considers that the proposed increase to the SCH 8 TACC is unlikely to affect the size and availability of school shark for non-commercial fishers as school shark is not a significant target species for non-commercial fishers in the area, and the target commercial fishery occurs on the edge of the continental shelf, which lies well offshore in SCH 8. - 52 Irrespective of catch levels, the previous Minister of Fisheries has encouraged set net fishers in SCH 8 to develop and implement set net codes of practice.
-Challenger FMC's adoption of a voluntary set net code of practice, and use of pingers, is likely to mitigate their fishing impacts on Maui's dolphin, other marine mammals, and seabirds.
-MFish is of the view that the proposed increase in the TACC does increase the risk of further mortalities of marine mammals and seabirds.
-However, taking into account the mitigation measures and the probable separation of the target school shark fishing and Maui's dolphins, this increased risk is likely to be low. - 53 MFish remains concerned about the lack of information pertaining to marine mammal and seabird interactions in the SCH 8 fishery.
-Challenger FMC is also strongly encouraged to take account of the video monitoring trials in QMA 3 and, depending on results, implement an appropriate monitoring programme as soon as possible.
-The SCH 8 AMP will be reviewed in 2007, and the progress and results of marine mammal and seabird monitoring will be taken into account at this time.
+The Challenger FMC has proposed, under a new AMP, a 20% increase in the TACC for SCH 8 from 441 tonnes to 529 tonnes.

+- The Plenary consider that, although the school shark stock sizes may be uncertain, there is reasonable probability that the New Zealand school shark stocks, including SCH 8, have increased to a level at, near, or above B{MSY}.
+The Plenary concluded that SCH 8 should be considered for inclusion in an AMP as the stable or increasing CPUE in the target set net fisheries in SCH 8 may indicate increased abundance of school shark. - The main objective of the proposal is to ascertain whether the SCH 8 stock is capable of sustaining higher catches consistent with the assumption that the stock is above the B{MSY}. - MFish considers it has taken into account the statutory obligations required by the 1996 Act in evaluating this management proposal, as detailed in Annex 1. - MFish considers that the proposed increase to the SCH 8 TACC is unlikely to affect the size and availability of school shark for non-commercial fishers as school shark is not a significant target species for non-commercial fishers in the area, and the target commercial fishery occurs on the edge of the continental shelf, which lies well offshore in SCH 8.

-22 Research Project HPB2002/01: Catch per unit effort analyses for school shark from bycatch and target fisheries in New Zealand, 1989-90 to 2001-02
+2 Research Project HPB2002/01: Catch per unit effort analyses for school shark from bycatch and target fisheries in New Zealand.
+1989-90 to 2001-02